Backing Up TrueNAS

 You should also:

-TrueNAS provides several options to set up a data storage backup method including using either a cloud sync provider and scheduled task, or configuring a replication task.
+TrueNAS provides several options to set up a data storage backup method, including using a cloud sync provider and a scheduled task or configuring a replication task.

 Backing Up the System Configuration

-The first thing you should do after you set up TrueNAS is back up your system configuration by downloading the system configuration file.
+After setting up TrueNAS, first, back up your system configuration by downloading the system configuration file.

 In TrueNAS 25.04 (and later), users must log in as a system administrator with full administrative access to upload or download a system configuration file.
 Other users, including restricted admin accounts such as a shares administrator, cannot perform database operations.
 See Using Administrator Logins for more information on admin account types.

-When you download the configuration (config) file, you have the option to include the secret seed in the config file.
-Select Export Password Secret Seed to download this file.
-Downloading the config file and the secret seed file allows you to restore the system to a different operating system device where the secret seed is not already present.
+When downloading the configuration (config) file, select the Export Password Secret Seed option to include the secret seed in the config file.
+Downloading the config file allows you to restore the system to a different operating system device where the secret seed is not already present.

 Why should I save the secret seed?